joshua-stevens/countdown-timer/README.md

 # countdown-timer
- One of the first projects I made while learning JavaScript
+ One of the first projects I made while learning JavaScript.
+Simple countdown timer with various forms of error checking.